-Since we identified two renewal points we have to set up two state transition functions: f^0 that describes the state transition from immediately before an arrival to immediately after that event, and f^1 that covers the state transition from immediately after an arrival to immediately before the next arrival.
+Since we identified two renewal points we have to set up two state transition functions: f^0 that describes the state transition from the immediately before an arrival to immediately after that event, and f^1 that covers the state transition from immediately after an arrival to immediately before the next arrival.

-Establishing f^0 (Algorithm 5) we must distinguish two cases depending on whether the arriving packet completes the PDU $(U_n^0 + V_n \ge L_u)$ or not.
+In conceiving f^0 we must distinguish two cases depending on whether the arriving packet completes the PDU $(U_n^0 + V_n \ge L_u)$ or not.